A segment may refer to any of the following:

 3. An LCD segment is a single bar that is used to help create a character on an LCD.
 For example, a clock may use a 7-segment LCD to display each of the numbers as shown in the image, with the "8" number is utilizing all segments and the "5" is using five segments.

 6. Image segmentation is the division of a digital image, referred to as superpixels, into smaller parts to facilitate ease of analyzation or meaningfulness.
-Several methods exist to segment an image, including thresholding, clustering, compression-based, histogram-based, edge detection, region-growing, split-and-merge, and a number of others.
+Several methods exist to segment an image, including thresholding, clustering, compression-based, histogram-based, edge detection, region-growing, split-and-merge, and many others.
 For example, with medical imaging, segmentation is used to locate tumors, measuring tissue volume, studying anatomical structure, and general diagnosis and planning of treatments.
 Other common uses are face, iris, and fingerprint recognition.